 Assessment is by way of

 Most written examinations take place in the summer term, either in week 30 or in weeks 33-38.
 The Department believes that end of year examinations allow you the time necessary to digest the module material and put it into context with material from other modules.
 The Department also believes that revision for examinations plays a crucial part in the learning process.
-The Department encourages you to practice on past papers, complete sets of which are made available to students as are sample answers.
+The Department encourages you to practise on past papers, complete sets of which are made available to students as are sample answers.
 Personal tutors will also help you with your revision particularly in the first two years.

-Oral Examinations and Presentations
+- Oral Examinations and Presentations

 Some laboratory and project work is assessed orally.
 For some modules, you will be asked to make a presentation to an audience including some of your colleagues and members of staff.
 You will be given guidance beforehand on how to prepare your presentation.
-Oral examinations are used for final year projects would normally include some feedback and advice.
+Oral examinations are used for final year projects.
+They would normally include some feedback and advice.